G125BE burner conversion from blue flame to Riello

 Oil & Gas Burner Service

-I'm in northern Vermont
+I'm in northern Vermont0

 Jamie I don't disagree.
 How ever I converted from a hot air to boiler because I put an addition on and needed more output.
 At the time I had a service tech that came with when I bought the house.
 I asked him where I should shop for a new heat system.
 He sent me to the local plumbing supply house.
 I asked for info on their most efficient oil burning boiler.
 My service tech worked alone and couldn't install a whole system, radiation, controls, zone pumps, and indirect tank.
 So I found someone who would buy all the needed parts and do the job.
 He was one of 2 who said they could install but were not in the service field.
 At the time I thought with all the oil delivery folks around how hard could it be to find a service tech.
 Turns out to be harder than it would seem.
 As for the Buderus rep he did come up with a list of techs, most of whom were not trained and would not work on it.
 The only one he offered that had trained techs, says I'm not in their service area?
 They did come here once for a fail because I had not heat in the night one winter.
 However they didn't come until the next day, and I was told by them to convert so someone local could work on this.
 They also told me at any point they might refuse to come based on their work load within their area.
 I have several who say if converted to Riello they would service it?
 The supply house is offering the Riello burner at their cost but say that's all they will do for me.
-Buderus in NH offers nothing
+Buderus in NH offers nothing0

 EBEBRATT-Ed wrote "if the rep can't find you a service provider for his own product he's not doing his job. something is amiss"